Richkwokkk/rmi-calculator-server/README.md

 The project consists of four main Java files:

-1. `Calculator.java`: The remote interface that defines the operations supported by the calculator server.
+1. `src/main/java/RMI_Calculator/Calculator.java`: The remote interface that defines the operations supported by the calculator server.
-2. `CalculatorImplementation.java`: The implementation of the Calculator interface.
+2. `src/main/java/RMI_Calculator/CalculatorImplementation.java`: The implementation of the Calculator interface.
-3. `CalculatorServer.java`: The server class that sets up the RMI registry and binds the Calculator implementation.
+3. `src/main/java/RMI_Calculator/CalculatorServer.java`: The server class that sets up the RMI registry and binds the Calculator implementation.
-4. `CalculatorClient.java`: A test client that demonstrates the functionality of the calculator server.
+4. `src/test/CalculatorClient.java`: A test client that demonstrates the functionality of the calculator server.

 ## Functionality